An official website of the United States government

 From 1993 to 2006, both inpatient and outpatient services contributed to total output growth.
 Between 2006 and 2014, growth was driven primarily by outpatient services.
 From 2015 to 2019, inpatient services once again contributed to industry output growth.

 Figure 3 highlights the industry’s revenue share among inpatient and outpatient services.
-Since 1993, the share of revenue attributable to outpatient services has been climbing steadily.
-In 2019 inpatient and outpatient services reached parity for the first time, with each having revenue share of 50%.
+Since 1993, the share of revenue attributable to outpatient services climbed steadily.
+In 2019 inpatient and outpatient services reached parity for the first time, with each having revenue share of 50 percent.
+Since then, inpatient services revenue share has again risen slightly above outpatient services in 2020 and 2021.

 New Measure of Labor Productivity for Private Community Hospitals